-10 Most Inspiring Travel Memoirs to Read this Year
+10 Most Inspiring Travel Memoirs of All Time

-When I’m not traveling, I love to spend my time reading.
-Wait.
-Come to think of it, I always have a book with me even when I’m traveling!
-In fact, I had worked in a bookstore just so I could be surrounded by books.
-And surprise, surprise, my favorite genre is travel memoir.
-Or basically, any book that inspires travel.
+When I’m not traveling, I love spending my time reading.
+Actually, come to think of it, I always have a book with me even when I’m on the road.
+I once even worked in a bookstore just so I could be surrounded by books all day.

 Enjoy!